masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 NOTE: Anonymous Function can not be hoisted.
 They only execute when calling after declaration.

-// Example: anonymous function call only work after declaration like below const anonymousFunc = function (param1, param2, ...) {return param1 + param2};
+// example: anonymous function call only work after declaration like below const anonymousFunc = function (param1, param2, ...) {return param1 + param2};
 anonymousFunc(param1, param2, ...)
 ```